softworkz/embyuserwiki/Connectivity.md

 If running Windows, most likely you'll need to configure Windows Firewall.
 See [How to open a port in Windows Firewall](http://www.dummies.com/how-to/content/how-to-open-a-port-in-the-windows-7-firewall.html).

 If you're using third party firewall software, you'll need to follow it's instructions to open the port.

+### Run an AntiVirus Scan

+If you're certain you've opened the port and are still unable to connect, the next step will be to ensure the server machine is free of viruses and malware.
+See [AntiVirus software](https://en.wikipedia.org/wiki/Antivirus_software).